microapidev/comments-microapi-sdk/src/commentSDK/README.md

-# Get Started with the SDK Functions (Quick Documentations)
+# Get Started with the SDK Methods (Quick Documentations)

 ### Setup